Barack Obama takes swipe at President Trump over environment

-OSLO, Norway (AP) — Former U.S. President Barack Obama has taken a swipe at President Trump’s attitude to the environment, saying the world needs “political and social commitment” to achieve sustainability.
+OSLO, Norway (AP) — Former U.S. President Barack Obama took a swipe at President Trump’s attitude to the environment Wednesday, saying the world needs “political and social commitment” to achieve sustainability.

-“Unfortunately we have a U.S administration that deals differently around these issues,” he told business leaders at a wide-ranging talk in the Norwegian capital, Oslo.
+“Unfortunately we have a U.S administration that deals differently around these issues,” he said to laughter from the audience as he addressed business leaders in the Norwegian capital, Oslo.

-Obama outlined the need for a higher global focus on the environment, greater diversity in business, and the need for technology to solve global problems.
+In a wide-ranging talk, Obama outlined the need for a higher global focus on the environment, greater diversity in business, and the need for technology to solve global problems.

-“The single highest priority that I see globally at this point is the issue of environmental sustainability,” he said.
+“The single highest priority that I see globally at this point is the issue of environmental sustainability,” he said, adding that the Paris Agreement’s global climate targets were “a first step in the right direction.
+But only the first step.”

 Most Read Nation & World Stories